“Meal planning is great!”

 Ahhhh… we get to sit down to a nice meal, without my having been stressed out about making it.
 I write down anything I adjusted in the recipe or should adjust for the next time.
 It’s quite wonderful.
 And during my 2 weeks of planned meals in between my grocery shopping trips, I am casually on the lookout for recipes to try out for my next 2 weeks.

 Since I started meal planning, we have tried many new recipes.
 Dinner each week is no ‘deja vou’ from the previous one.
 I only repeat meals occasionally- and only ones that we really like.

 I will never plan on not meal planning again.

 From the first week I started, I have done this every week.
 I am a procrastinator at heart- but I’m telling you it’s worth it.
 Our food is better, I save time, I save money, and minimize my stress as a mom.
 It’s a win-win-win-win. 🙂

 P.S.
 Don’t forget to download our FREE Printable Flavorful Meal Plan Guide.

-How do you organize & declutter outgrown kids’ & baby clothes?
-Here are several tips for what…04 September, 2017
+How do you motivate yourself to declutter your home?
+Here are 10 tips to give…04 September, 2017